minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 ## Travel challenges for exposure notifications

-Interoperability is not limited to travelers between countries.
+Interoperability is not limited to travellers between countries.
 Residents of a country who do not travel might, unknowingly, still encounter an infected person from another country, who is visiting during a holiday or for work.

-Therefore, we need to look at the risks and features we need for both travelers and non-travelers.
+Therefore, we need to look at the risks and features we need for both travellers and non-travellers.
 The following table describes the various options we have to deal with:

 <table>
   <tr>